Nateml/bachelors_thesis/README.md

 │   ├── processed      <- Processed data for the models to use │   └── raw            <- Where the downloaded PTB-XL data goes │
-├── docs               <- Documentation (MkDocs)
-│
 ├── models             <- Trained and serialised models │
-├── checkpoint         <- Where the output of training a new model goes │
+├── checkpoints        <- Where the output of training a new model goes │
 ├── notebooks          <- Jupyter notebooks.
 │   ├── exploratory    <- "Exploratory" (messy) notebooks